 Whilst a buyers advocate is a fabulous person to use when you’re looking at investing either locally or interstate because of their intimate knowledge of the area and the assets available, you can also utilise this same expertise when buying your home to live in. all of the above points are still relevant: access to off market transaction, saves you time, saves you money, knows the area and can bid at auction for you.
 Sweet.

 Before you decide to use a buyers advocate (and in all honesty, we think you should ALWAYS use a buyers advocate, they’re super useful), make sure you check their licence is up to date, what their qualifications are and of course, their experience and knowledge of the area you’re buying in.

 Entourage has a range of different buyers advocates available within our network and we can recommend someone knowledgeable and experienced within your area.
-Contact us or send us an email to email@example.com we’ll hook you up.
+Contact us or send us an email to firstname.lastname@example.org and we’ll get you sorted.